 Click on the links for much more info & photos!

-DuPont Forest Waterfalls: The 10,000-acre North Carolina state forest is home to 900 miles of hiking trails.
+DuPont Forest Waterfalls: The 10,000-acre North Carolina state forest has hundreds of miles of hiking trails.
 While there are quite a few waterfalls in DuPont, you can see three of the most impressive, Hooker Falls, Triple Falls and High Falls with a moderate 3-mile hike.
+And a 4.4-mile roundtrip hike takes you to Bridal Veil Falls.

 DuPont Forest Cedar Rock Mountain: This 4.5-mile loop hike provides wonderful views and dramatic scenery - and it's not a difficult hike.
 Rising only a few hundred feet above the surrounding plateau, Cedar Rock Mountain contains some of the most exposed granite anywhere in the region - a hidden jewel with few hikers.